 If you ignore an order of the court, you can be detained in a custodial treatment centre or have the usual penalties for your offence (fines and/or imprisonment) imposed on you.

 If you have been sent to a custodial treatment centre by a court order, you can make an application to the court that detention is no longer in your best interest or in the best interests of other people at the centre.
 Based on this application, the court can review your case and revoke the detention order.
 It then has a number of options open to it.
 If the court decides that you are still in need of treatment, it can order your continued detention, possibly in another treatment centre.
 If custodial treatment is not considered necessary, you may be ordered to continue treatment but not on a custodial basis.
-The court can also decide to impose the usual penalties (prison sentence and/or fine) under the Misuse of Drugs Act for your offence if it considers it appropriate to do so.
+The court can also decide to impose the usual penalties for your offence such as a prison sentence and/or a fine.
 This will depend on the circumstances of your case and if a prison sentence is imposed, the court must take into account the amount of time you have already been detained in a treatment centre.
-The court also has the option of not imposing any penalty if it is satisfied that you are no longer in need of treatment and that the circumstances of your case do not warrant further penalties.
+The court can decide not to impose any further penalties if it is satisfied that you no longer need treatment and that the circumstances of your case do not warrant further penalties.

 Where to apply